TheSourceCodeLLC/Source/README.md

 # Base Module Information
 Configuration Values:
+  Root Node: `source`
-  - `source.connections.channel`: The channel ID join / leave messages will be sent to.
+  - `connections`: Configuration data for the join / leave listener `channel`: The channel ID join / leave messages will be sent to.
-  - `source.connections.joinMessages`: Messages to be sent when Members join
-  - `source.connections.leaveMessages`: Messages to be sent when Members leave
+      `joinMessages`: Messages to be sent when Members join `leaveMessages`: Messages to be sent when Members leave
+  - `command`: Configuration data for the command handler `prefix`: The prefix to use for commands `cleanup`: Configuration data for the cleanup system `enabled`: Whether the cleanup system is active `seconds`: The number of seconds after a command has been run to cleanup the response.

 # Artifact Information
 Note: `x.y.z` must be replaced with the version of Source you wish to use!